Pathways' School of Worship Leading is back and open for enrolments for 2019!

-This programme aims to take someone with a great heart and musical ability and mould you into a fully competent, trained and equipped worship leader for your church context.
-You will be trained by great worship leaders all around NZ in areas of leadership, song writing, music performance, team building, technical, planning, confidence and spiritual development.
+This programme aims to take someone with a great heart and musical ability and mould you into a competent, trained and equipped worship leader for your church context.
+You will be trained by great worship leaders from all around Aotearoa in areas of leadership, song writing, musicianship, team building, technical, planning, confidence and spiritual development.

 Who is it for?

-The School of Worship Leading is for people who are currently worship leading or heading up worship/music teams in their church.
-To enrol in this programme, you will need to have the full backing of your church leadership to support and encourage you through the year as you learn new ideas and concepts that you may want to introduce.
+SOWL is for anyone who is worship leading or heading up worship teams in their church, whether you are a total newbie or a seasoned Pastor.
+We recommend you have the full support of your church leadership to enrol in SOWL, as you learn new ideas and concepts that you may want to introduce.

 What is it?

-This NZQA accredited qualification is 50% practical and 50% theoretical, giving good framework to both practicing and studying what worship leading is.
-The School has lecturers from different denominations to show our students that although we may differ on style, we still have the same purpose as worship leaders;
+The School of Worship Leading offers courses you can sign up for at your own pace.
+Our training includes lecturers from different denominations to show our students that although we may differ on style, we still have the same purpose as worship leaders;

-"A faithful worship leader magnifies the greatness of God in Jesus Christ through the power of the Holy Spirit by skillfully combining God's Word with music, thereby motivating the gathered church to proclaim the gospel, to cherish God's presence, and to live for God"- Bob Kauflin
+"A faithful worship leader magnifies the greatness of God in Jesus Christ through the power of the Holy Spirit by skillfully combining God's Word with music, thereby motivating the gathered church to proclaim the gospel, to cherish God's presence, and to live for God"

-We believe a great unity can happen when our differences are unified in the Spirit, and churches around New Zealand are seeing the same purpose outworking for the Glory of God.
+We believe a great unity can happen when our differences are unified in the Spirit, and churches around New Zealand are seeing the same purpose outworking for the Glory of God, in their unique context.

-The programme is a 38 week part-time (16 hours a week) internship that allows you to remain based in your local church.
-You will be required to find a mentor in your church community who will be trained by us to oversee you in your internship.
+SOWL allows you to remain based in your local church and train alongside your ministry.
+You will also be required to find a mentor in your church community who will be trained by us to support you throughout your study.

 What will I learn?

-The teaching will be delivered primarily online with quality video training from some of New Zealand's key worship leaders.
-There is also a workbook to will be completed weekly as well as course reading and discussion groups.
+The teaching will be delivered primarily online with quality video training from some of New Zealand's key worship leaders and lecturers.
 This course endeavours to be a tool to up skill a person in the area of worship leading and to strengthen their local church in worship of God in a real and engaging way.